All Products

 • Traffic over the internal network is free of charge.

 • Inbound Internet traffic is free of charge.
-Examples of inbound Internet traffic: the traffic that is generated to receive the data that is returned after a function initiates a request over the Internet, and the traffic that is generated when the client sends a request to invoke a function.
+Examples of inbound Internet traffic: the traffic that is generated to receive the data that is returned after a function initiates a request over the Internet, and the traffic that is generated when a client sends a request to invoke a function.

 • The billing granularity for outbound Internet traffic is KB.
 The total amount of outbound Internet traffic per month is rounded to two decimal places.